m477r1x/automation_logic/README.md.txt

 ### Summary:

-This repo contains 2 branches vagrant-provision and ansibpe-provision.
+This repo contains 2 branches vagrant-provision and ansible-provision.

 The vagrant branch provisions 2 nginx webservers and 1 nginx load balancer, all running on the same base image as instructed.
 The vagrant branch provisions the nginx configuration and the sudo configuration using just vagrant methods.

+Since I had no prior knowledge of using vagrant or ansible, some of the time required me to research configuration and syntax for the tools.

 ### Process for the ansible-provision branch